Biography

 1992–1994Blackpool and The Fylde CollegeProfessional Photography

 During these formative years, Turvey was heavily influenced by the conceptual rigor of Russian Constructivism, particularly the work of Alexander Rodchenko, whose dynamic perspectives and emphasis on the "new eye" of the camera resonated with Turvey’s interest in seeing beyond the surface.
 Simultaneously, the scientific photographic studies of Dr. Harold E. Edgerton—renowned for his high-speed stroboscopic work—provided a technical template for capturing phenomena invisible to the naked eye.
-These early influences suggest a synthesis of political art history and scientific instrumentation that remains central to his current practice.

 The Apprenticeship of the Gaze: Music to Medicine